A whistleblower is someone who reports an incident of wrongdoing they see at work, and does so in the public interest.

 - Damage to the environment

-- Covering up wrongdoing in any of the above
+- Deliberate cover up of wrongdoing in any of the above

 That means personal grievances aren’t normally protected.